 Dashbird polls lambda functions from all regions after a fixed interval of 10 minutes.
 By default, all functions are imported.
 It’s possible to create custom importing limits from the client settings.

-Dashbird periodically polls your AWS account for data and saves everything to our servers.
+Dashbird periodically polls your AWS account for data.
 All the data we receive is encrypted and stored safely in region us-east-1.

 The exact polling interval is determined by the amount of lambda functions and the amount of requests they have.
 We usually poll data a few times a minute for a single function.